85 Comments

 No matter which forms you fill out in Peru, always enter your personal data exactly (!!!) as in your passport!

-Now you are on the main page of the Agencia Digtal.
-Here you can either use the search field or find in the menu on the left under “Cambio de Calidad Migratoria” the points:
+On the main page of the Agencia Digital you can either use the search field or find in the menu on the left under “Cambio de Calidad Migratoria” the points:

 • Familiar Residente: Casado con peruano(a) o extranjero(a) residente (resident family married to a Peruvian or foreign resident)